ecali/currency-converter/README.md

 2. Open your browser and navigate to `http://localhost:3000`.

+### Deployment

+The application is deployed on Vercel.
+You can access it at [cali-currency-converter.vercel.app](https://cali-currency-converter.vercel.app/).

 ## Usage

 - **CurrencyConverter Component**: The main component that handles currency conversion logic.